Who can use PendoPay?

 How much does PendoPay cost?

 A $1 per transaction fee associated with each PendoPay payment which can be payable by either the landlord or the tenant.
-A $10.00 fee is charged to Landlords for all incomplete payments due to insufficient funds, stop payments or incorrect bank account information.
+A $20.00 fee is charged to Landlords for all incomplete payments.
+A $10.o0 fee is charged to Landlords for incorrect bank account information submitted by the Tenant.
+Landlords can request reimbursement via PendoPay.

 What is required to set up PendoPay